DATAMATH CALCULATOR MUSEUM

 • Novatek NT7564H: Single-chip 64*120 pixel display driver

-microprocessor with 6 MHz and incorporates the 32k Byte RAM and some supporting logic.
+microprocessor with 6 MHz and incorporates the 32k Bytes RAM and some supporting logic.
+Learn more about the

 The ASIC makes use of chip-on-board technology and without destroying the